Brother Wease

-Brother Wease is the on-air name of Alan Levin (born November 1, 1946 in Rochester, New York), a radio personality from Rochester, New York.
-He is currently heard on WAIO "Radio 95.1" a classic rock station in Rochester, as well as WHTK AM 1280, a sports radio station.
-Both of these stations serve the Rochester metropolitan area and are owned by iHeartMedia, Inc.)
+Brother Wease is the on-air name of Alan Levin, a retired radio personality from Rochester, New York.

 Radio career

 Levin began his on-air career as a late evening host on 96.5 WCMF-FM in 1985.
 He soon moved to the morning show using the name "Brother Wease."
 His show, called "The Brother Wease Morning Circus," was among the highest rated shows in the Rochester market.
 He also hosted a Saturday music show entitled "Radio Free Wease."
-He was forced out of that show and the station in January 2008 when his contract ran out as the station was being sold from the CBS radio group to Entercom Communications.
-Levin and officials from station owner Entercom Communications tried but failed to negotiate a new contract.
-His co-hosts remained and took over the show, which was renamed "The Break Room."